Overview

-Hyperliquid is an L1 built to support an ecosystem of permisionless financial applications.
+Hyperliquid (HyperCore) is an L1 built to support an ecosystem of permisionless financial applications.
 The flagship native application is the Hyperliquid DEX, a fully onchain order book exchange.

 Tables